gusrutl/BME_Portfolio/README.md

 ## About Me

-I'm a junior biomedical engineering student in the Lampe Joint Department of Biomedical Engineering at UNC and NCSU:
+I'm a senior biomedical engineering student in the Lampe Joint Department of Biomedical Engineering at UNC and NCSU:

 - Specializing in Medical Microdevices and Rehabilitation Engineering
 - Minoring in Neuroscience